University of Gothenburg: Management

 The University of Gothenburg is one of Sweden's largest universities.
 It is a comprehensive university, organised into eight faculties and 38 departments.
 The university is a public authority as well as a confederation of Faculty Boards.
 Each faculty/school has significant autonomy based on its attributed powers, and a distinct identity within the university.

 The University Board is the university's highest decision-making body.
-The board consists of 15 members and has "supervision over all the University’s affairs, and is responsible that its duties are fulfilled".
+The board consists has "supervision over all the University's affairs, and is responsible that its duties are fulfilled".
 The Swedish Government appoints seven of the members externally, based on their having experience in activities that have significance for the university's teaching and research functions.
 In addition, the vice-chancellor, three faculty members and three students, as well as union representatives are included as ordinary members.

-The day-to-day management is headed by the vice-chancellor, who is responsible for implementing the decisions of the board.
+The day-to-day management is headed by the vice-chancellor, Malin Broberg, who is responsible for implementing the decisions of the board.
 She is supported by the central administration.